The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

 is $1+\conn(\E)$-connected. \end{corollary} \begin{proof} This follows from Lemmas \ref{lem:cone-eta-two} and \ref{lem:connectivity-slicecomp-cell-ft}. \end{proof}

-\begin{proposition} Let $(S,\Lambda)$ be a compatible pair such that $S$ is the spectrum of a field.
+\begin{proposition} Let $(S,\Lambda)$ be a compatible pair where $S$ is a field.
 Suppose $\E$ has a $\Lambda$-cell presentation of finite type.
 Then the canonical map $\E/\eta\to \slicecomp(\E/\eta)$ is a weak equivalence. \end{proposition} \begin{proof} There is a commutative diagram of homotopy cofiber sequences: